Cancer Cell Biology

 Area of interest

-We manipulate various replication and checkpoint proteins in human cell lines using a variety of molecular genetic tools.
+Among our particular emphases are exploring the cell cycle phase transitions related to DNA replication and to cell cycle exit.
+We manipulate cell cycle proteins in human cell lines using a variety of molecular genetic tools.
 We deplete proteins from cells using siRNA techniques, overproduce proteins using recombinant plasmid or viral vectors, and inhibit activities with pharmacological reagents.
+Collaborative projects employ live cell imaging and quantitative single cell analysis of protein abundance during the cell cycle.
 Ultimately we hope to achieve a greater understanding of normal cell cycle control, so that future tools for cancer diagnosis and therapy can be developed.

 Awards and Honors